Compliance-Sensitive Building Works

 Master of Engineering.
 18+ years civil sector experience.

-Removal & replacement of non-compliant cladding via abseil access.
+Removal and replacement of non-compliant cladding via abseil access.

 View case study (PDF)Vitracore G2 cladding replacement including waterproofing.